jonallured/danger-commit_lint/README.md

 ## Configuration

 Configuring Commit Lint is done by passing a hash.
-The three keys that can be passed are:
+The four keys that can be passed are:

 * `disable`
 * `fail`
 * `warn`
+* `limit`

-To each of these keys you can pass either the symbol `:all` or an array of checks.
+The first three of these keys can accept either the symbol `:all` or an array of checks.
 Here are some ways you could configure Commit Lint:

 ```ruby